 Strategic Performance and Goal Setting.
-Participants in the 2019 Annual Incentive Plan had 30% of their award opportunity tied to the achievement of performance objectives based upon the Company's strategic operating plan, with a focus on the Company's growth imperatives (as measured by WU.com revenue and digital revenue generated from third parties providing the Company's money transfer services, weighted 20%) and compliance execution objectives (weighted 10%).
+Participants in the 2020 Annual Incentive Plan had 30% of their award opportunity tied to the achievement of pre-established performance objectives based upon the Company's strategic operating plan, with a focus on the Company's growth imperatives (as measured by WU.com revenue and digital revenue generated from third parties providing the Company's money transfer services, weighted 10%), compliance execution objectives (weighted 10%) and corporate efficiency and cost-savings under the WU Way Next Generation Initiative (weighted 10%).
 Performance levels of the objectives were designed to be achievable, but required the coordinated, cross-functional focus and effort of the executives.
-Following the establishment of the strategic performance goals, the Company entered into arrangements with financial institutions and other third parties to enable such entities to offer internet and app-based money transfer services to their own customers under their brands.
-While these arrangements were not contemplated at the time the strategic goals were established, the committee determined that it was appropriate to include them in its performance assessment as these arrangements were viewed as reflective of the successful execution of the Company's digital growth imperatives under its strategic operating plan.
-Based on the achievement of the strategic performance objectives, the committee certified a payout equal to 97% of each NEO's target allocated to the strategic performance objectives.
+For 2020, the Company outperformed the strategic performance metrics with respect to WU.com revenue, digital revenue, and the WU Way Next Generation Initiative.
+The Committee believed the Company's strategic achievements were reflective of the Company's successful execution of its strategic operating plan with respect to these objectives, including multi-year investments made by the Company in its digital platform and offerings that enabled the Company to adapt to changes in its business in response to the COVID-19 pandemic.
+Based on the achievement of the strategic performance objectives, the committee certified a payout equal to 163% of each NEO's target allocated to the strategic performance objectives.

 Individual Performance Modifier and Goal Setting.
-Other than for Mr. Ersek, each NEO's payout under the 2019 Annual Incentive Plan was subject to a +/- 25% modifier based on the committee's assessment of individual and business unit performance.
+Other than for Mr. Ersek, each NEO's payout under the 2020 Annual Incentive Plan was subject to a +/- 25% modifier based on the committee's assessment of individual and business unit performance.
 In making its assessment, the committee considered the recommendations of the CEO based on his review of the performance of each NEO against the individual objectives established by the committee at the beginning of the year.

 The committee believes the performance objectives established for each NEO are indicators of the executive's success in fulfilling the executive's responsibilities to the Company and support the Company's strategic operating plan.
-The committee also believes that including an assessment of contributions towards the Company's compliance initiatives, customer centric metrics, and leadership in each of the NEO's individual and business unit objectives reinforces these objectives as priorities throughout the organization.
+The committee also believes that including an assessment of contributions towards the Company's WU Way Next Generation Initiative, compliance initiatives, and leadership objectives reinforces these objectives as priorities throughout the organization.
 The performance levels of the individual and business unit objectives were designed to be achievable, but required strong and consistent performance by the executive.